inaimathi/langnostic/README.md

 ## ToDo

 - Revisit old blogs.
-NOW AT: `id:44 - game-jam`
+NOW AT: `id:49 - joel-test`

 - Re-factor project into something sane
 	- Write utility functions for some of the stuff rom `Server.hs`